 - Borrowed Biometric Bypass: Attempted by Data, except Fajo's personal force field generator prevents it.

 - Break the Haughty: Fajo loses everything.
 Notable when he smugly says that one day Data will be back in his collection only to be informed all the stolen property is already being returned to their owners and his face falls as it hits him his "collection" no longer exists.

 - Beware the Silly Ones: Fajo might be a campy Large Ham with petulant Manchild tendencies, but he's a legitimately vicious piece of work for a one-shot villain.

-- After Data's apparent death, Worf is promoted to his position of Chief Operations Officer, leading Troi to note that this is the second time he's been promoted to a deceased comrade's position, after Tasha Yar's death in "Skin of Evil.".
+- Call-Back: After Data's apparent death, Worf is promoted to his position of Chief Operations Officer, leading Troi to note that this is the second time he's been promoted to a deceased comrade's position, after Tasha Yar's death in "Skin of Evil.".
 Worf also mentions that he's taken the Ops station before, as during the first season, he'd act as relief Conn and Ops officer whenever Geordi or Data were absent from the bridge.

 - Card-Carrying Villain: Fajo is fully aware that he has no moral code.

 - Chekhov's Gun: The literal version with the disrupter.
 One is kept in a safe behind a Concealing Canvas, the other is Fajo's Pillow Pistol, mentioned in the same scene.
 Both are involved in the final confrontation between Data and Fajo.

 - Collector of the Strange: Including completely unique sentient androids.